Frequently Asked Questions about eScholarship

 My papers are on ResearchGate and/or on my personal/departmental website, why should I upload my papers on eScholarship?

 ResearchGate does not check if you have the right to upload your papers and leave this responsibility to you.
-They also do not promise to keep your papers available in a long-term perspective (see their terms and conditions, article 2).
+They also do not promise to keep your papers available in a long-term perspective.

 eScholarship launched in 2006.
 Fourteen years later, the software running the repository was a legacy system, meaning it was no longer being updated and keeping up with changes in the repository landscape.
 In order to ensure eScholarship continues to meet the needs of users in the present and future, it was essential that we moved to a new software system; one that was being actively updated with the latest features and functionalities.

-The Library is providing guidance and support through a dedicated support service, online materials and face-to-face presentations at Faculty and School meetings.
+The Library provides guidance and support through a dedicated support service, online materials, and face-to-face presentations at Faculty and School meetings.